DevCycleHQ/cli/docs/generate.md

                           @devcycle/devcycle-js-sdk)
   --output-dir=<value>    [default: .]
-Directory to output the generated types to --react                 Generate types for use with React --update-aliases        Also update aliases in your repo configuration file so that code detection can find the usages
+Directory to output the generated types to --react                 Generate types for use with React
-                          of generated constants

 GLOBAL FLAGS
   --auth-path=<value>         Override the default location to look for an auth.yml file